Report Fraud, Waste or Abuse

 Fraud Hotline

-You may report suspected fraud, waste or abuse by contacting Ed Steinmetz, Jr., Senior Vice President for Finance & Administration at (570) 941-4289, email, submitting the Anonymous Reporting Form, mail or a personal office visit at:
+You may report suspected fraud, waste or abuse by submitting the Anonymous Reporting Form

 Anonymous Reporting Form

-The University of Scranton's Office of Internal Audit has established a online reporting form to provide a mechanism to ask questions, make comments about the internal audit process, or to provide information about a concern that you may have regarding University activities.
+An online reporting form is to provide a mechanism to ask questions and to provide information about a concern that you may have regarding University activities.

 When you submit information using the form below, you are encouraged to provide as much detailed information as possible.
 Include names, titles, and departments of the people involved, alleged actions, specific concerns, specific fund and account information, when the situation took place, etc. If you wish you may also state your name and telephone number (optional).
 Your information will be handled confidentially and discreetly as possible.
+However, filing anonymous reports may limit our ability to investigate the allegations therein.
 The University of Scranton prohibits retaliation against anyone who submits a good faith report of fraud or waste.

 Submit your report through our Anonymous Reporting Form